alandeev/redesocial-simple/README.md

 # Rede Social

+#How to Install?

+_First you need install all dependecies with yarn or npm_

+`command: (yarn or npm) install`

+_Second you need configure database and migrate the tables_

+`Folder ./src/config/config.json`

 *Starting project with Node.JS in the Back-End & React.JS in the Front-End to create one redesocial simple*